NIME-conference/nime-website/board.md

 #### 5.2 Elections
 * The election modalities will be communicated on [forum.nime.org](https://forum.nime.org)

-## 6. Advisory board
+## 6. Advisory Group
 #### 6.1 Composition
-The Advisory Board is composed of:
+The Advisory Group is composed of:
-* The General Chairs of past NIME conferences who have expressed interest in it
+* The General Chairs of all past NIME conferences who have expressed interest in it
-* Individuals whose specific expertise and/or historical, institutional,cultural, and/or technical insights are valued by the wider NIME community, and who express interest in being part of it.
-Such individuals will convey this interest to the Advisory Board, who will approve or decline the nomination.
+* Individuals whose specific expertise and/or historical, institutional,cultural, and/or technical insights are valued by the wider NIME community.
+Such individuals can put forward their nominations to take part in the Advisory Group (details to be announced on [forum.nime.org](https://forum.nime.org)).
+The nominations are then considered by the NIME Board.

 #### 6.2 Representation in the NIME Board
-* The Advisory Board can decide the modalities of their operations
+* The Advisory Group can decide the modalities of their operations
-* A nominee from the advisory board can request to be present at NIME Board meetings
+* A nominee from the Advisory Group can request to be present at NIME Board meetings
-* The NIME Board can request a nominee from the advisory board to be present at NIME Board meetings and offer feedback, as needed
+* The NIME Board can request a nominee from the Advisory Group to be present at NIME Board meetings and offer feedback, as needed
-* Advisory Board members participating in NIME Board meetings are non-voting members
+* Advisory Group members participating in NIME Board meetings are non-voting members

 ## 7. Times and modalities to constitute the NIME Board
 #### 7.1 Constitution of the first NIME Board